Striker (video game)

 Striker is a soccer video game series first released by Rage Software in 1992.
-The game was released for the Amiga, Amiga CD32, Atari ST, PC, Mega Drive/Genesis, and Super Nintendo Entertainment System.
+The game was released for the Amiga, Amiga CD32, Atari ST, PC, Mega Drive, and Super Nintendo Entertainment System.
 It was bundled in one of the Amiga 1200 launch packs.
 It was one of the first soccer games to feature a 3D viewpoint, after Simulmondo's I Play 3D Soccer.

 In 1993 it was released in Japan by Coconuts Japan for the Super Famicom as World Soccer (ワールドサッカー, Wārudo Sakkā), while the French Super NES version of Striker is known as Eric Cantona Football Challenge, playing on the popularity of French forward Eric Cantona, while the North American Super NES release of Striker was known as World Soccer '94: Road to Glory.

-The Mega Drive and Game Gear versions were branded as Sega Sports Striker.
-They were published by SEGA and developed by Rage Software in 1994 and released in 1995.
+Development

+The game was envisioned when Special FX Software and Ocean Software parted ways.
+Special FX became an independent game publisher, which was renamed during game production to Rage Software before it was released.